New In for Women

 In the 1920s, Lanvin stood out for its use of bold colors combined with innovative decorative techniques.
 Ribbons, embroideries, pearls, and precious details adorned dresses without ever compromising the ateliers' cutting work and exceptional construction.

-The use of black and white was frequently incorporated with the brand's iconic colors, such as Lanvin blue.
+The use of black and white was frequently incorporated with the brand's iconic colors, such as the Lanvin blue.
 This combination, sometimes interspersed with touches of silver, represented the peak of chic in the mid-1920s.
-It was the result of geometric research inspired by the Art Deco movement at the height of its influence.
+It was the result of geometric research inspired by the Art Deco movement, which was then at the height of its influence.

-The success of Jeanne Lanvin's fashion house could only be owed to herself and her long years of persistent work.
-Reserved and meticulous, her personality did not fit in with those of her contemporaries.
+The success of Jeanne Lanvin's fashion house lay in her long years of persistent work.
+Reserved and meticulous, her unique personality made her stand out from her contemporaries.

 "Madame," as her staff called her, was a demanding boss who, nevertheless, put great trust in the talented individuals surrounding her.
 Jeanne Lanvin was self-taught and did not draw.
 She worked a lot with the materials and exchanged her ideas directly with her head seamstresses, who were responsible for creating the models.

-Distant from social events, the designer evolved within restricted and intimate circles of artists, writers, and musicians.
-It was very rare to see her at a ball or at Longchamp races, and if by chance you ran into her there, it was because she came to observe the elegant Parisians in order to better anticipate their future demands.
+Refusing to participate in most social events, the designer evolved within restricted and intimate circles of artists, writers, and musicians.
+It was very rare to see her at a ball or at the Longchamp races, and if by chance you ran into her there, it was because she came to observe the elegant Parisians in order to better anticipate their future desires.

 On July 6, 1946, Jeanne Lanvin passed away peacefully at the age of 79.
-Jeanne—the milliner, the designer, the decorator, the perfume manufacturer, “Madame” as her staff called her—left behind an empire in her wake.
+“Madame” Jeanne—the milliner, the designer, the decorator, the perfume manufacturer—left behind an empire in her wake.